Tomorrow Party of Japan: History

 There were talks with Mayor of Nagoya Takashi Kawamura and former Agriculture Minister Masahiko Yamada to further merge the Tax Cuts Japan into the TPJ as a single party.
 Some of the members of Green Wind also hinted at an intention to join the TPJ as well.

 The party's policy platform for the 2012 general election included the elimination of nuclear power by 2022 and freezing the government's plan to raise the sales tax.
+It offered a similar platform to other leftist parties and some future political parties, maintaining an anti-TPP stance and anti-consumption tax stance as well.

-It went into the election with 12 members in the upper house and 61 in the lower house, but performed poorly, with only nine members in the lower house being re-elected.
+It went into the election with 12 members in the upper house and 61 in the lower house, and acted as the third largest party, but performed poorly, with only nine members in the lower house being re-elected.
 The upper house members were not up for re-election.